LegacyModdingMC/UniMixins/docs/developer-usage.md

 # Developer usage

+## RetroFuturaGradle

+The easiest way to use UniMixins is to use [GTNH's ExampleMod](https://github.com/GTNewHorizons/ExampleMod1.7.10), which has UniMixins integration built-in.

+## ForgeGradle

-To migrate a build script to UniMixins, merge the following into your build script.
+To migrate a ForgeGradle-based build script to UniMixins, merge the following into your build script.

-> If using old Gradle, replace each occurrence of `implementation` with `compile`, and ignore the `annotationProcessor` line (in old Gradle, `compile` dependencies are automatically put on the annotation processor classpath).

 ```gradle
 repositories {